 Coordinating Conjunction Definition

-- And – In addition to => I like football, and I like hockey.
+- I like to swim, and I like to run.

 As you can see, these conjunctions are arranged in this way to provide the mnemonic acronym of FANBOYS so that it is easier to remember them.
 These conjunctions are always placed between the two clauses or words that they are joining.
 The following are some examples of the coordinating conjunctions.

 Chris does not want tea.
 Chris does not want coffee. – Chris does not want tea or coffee.

 - Here, we see how ‘or’ was used to combine the two words and make a cohesive sentence using them.
 Also, notice how the ‘or’ is between the two words.

 I scored 60% in the exams this year.
 Anita scored 7% more than me this year. – I scored 60% in the exams but Anita scored 7% more than me this year.

 - Here we see that ‘but’ was used in the middle to combine and show the relation between the two sentences that were both equally important and cohesive by themselves.

 Coordinating conjunctions are essential in English grammar.
 They are used to join two or more words, phrases, or clauses of equal importance.
 The acronym FANBOYS can help you remember the seven most common coordinating conjunctions: for, and, nor, but, or, yet, and so.